EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/ATM22-Challenge-Top5-Solution/team_yanglab/README.md

-# FANN-for-airway-segmentation
-This is a release code of the paper "Fuzzy Attention Neural Network to Tackle Discontinuity in Airway Segmentation"
-## Updates
-**04/11/2022**:
-Upload docker download link for reproducing the module.
-Release the evaluation metrics.
-**Coming soon**:
-release the FANN code when the paper is accepted.
 ## Reproduce the work in the paper
 The file format must be *.nii.gz
 1. Download the docker file through (no available at the moment due to AIIB23)